mwbowers/mwbowers.github.io/manuals/programming/get-asna-qsys/get-asna-qsys-overview.md

 ---
-title: Getting ASNA Monarch® Base
+title: "ASNA Monarch® Base: Downloading Components Explained"
-description: Embark on your journey with ASNA Monarch® Base, the cornerstone for modernizing your legacy systems.
-This guide is designed to help new users navigate the initial setup and understand the core functionalities of ASNA Monarch® Base.
-Whether you're looking to migrate your existing applications or integrate new solutions, this resource provides a comprehensive overview of the platform, its capabilities, and how it can transform your business operations.
-Discover the essential steps to get started, from installation to basic configuration, and begin leveraging the power of ASNA Monarch® Base to bring your legacy systems into the modern era.
+description: "Learn how to download the components required to execute applications migrated to ASNA Monarch® Base.
+Discover the essential steps to get started, from installation to basic configuration."
 ---

 ## NuGet Packages